core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same considerations on uniqueness of (key, nonce) pairs for OSCORE discussed in {{Section D.4 of RFC8613}} hold for Group OSCORE.
 This is further discussed in {{ssec-key-nonce-uniqueness}} of this document.

 The same considerations on unprotected message fields for OSCORE discussed in {{Section D.5 of RFC8613}} hold for Group OSCORE, with the following differences.
-First, the 'kid context' of request messages is part of the Additional Authenticated Data, thus safely enabling to keep Non-Notification Group Exchanges and observations active beyond a possible change of ID Context (Gid), following a group rekeying (see {{sec-cose-object-ext-aad}}).
+First, the 'kid context' of request messages is part of the Additional Authenticated Data, thus safely enabling to keep long exchanges active beyond a possible change of ID Context (Gid), following a group rekeying (see {{sec-cose-object-ext-aad}}).
 Second, the countersignature included in a Group OSCORE message protected in group mode is computed also over the value of the OSCORE option, which is also part of the Additional Authenticated Data used in the signing process.
 This is further discussed in {{ssec-cross-group-injection}} of this document.

 As discussed in {{Section 6.2.3 of I-D.ietf-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when run over IP multicast.